stanleyclaudius/python-authentication/readme.md

 ## Project Overview
-**python-authentication** is a authentication project created with python, that user can create a new account and login to main page and logout back.
+**python-authentication** is an authentication project created with python, that user can create a new account and login to main page and logout back.
 This project is created using file I/O and for educational purpose.

 ## Project Features
 1. Create Account